lehtiolab/ddamsproteomics/docs/output.md

 * Retention time(min)
 * Ion injection time(ms)
 * Ion mobility(Vs/cm2)
-* missed_cleavage (amount)
+* missed_cleavage (count per PSM)
 * Master protein(s) (protein grouping using maximum parsimony is used for protein tables)
 * Protein group(s) content (Protein groups have members which can be explained by the representative protein)
-* Amount of matching proteins in group (Those proteins in the group that this PSM matches to)
+* Total number of matching proteins in group (Those proteins in the group that this PSM matches to)
 * Gene ID, Gene Name, Description (gene identity and protein description information from fasta)
 * percolator svm-score
-* PSM q-value (calculated from percolator scores as T-TDC)
+* PSM q-value and posterior error probability (PEP) (both calculated as TD competition by percolator)
-* peptide q-value (as PSM q-value but for peptides)
+* peptide q-value and PEP (as PSM q-value but for peptides)
 * TD (target or decoy)
 * Biological set (sample or sample set name)
 * Strip (when fractionating samples you can supply an e.g. high-pH or HiRIEF strip name in --mzmldef)